Michael Dukakis: Post-1988 political career

 His final two years as governor were marked by increased criticism of his policies and significant tax increases to cover the economic effects of the U.S. economy's "soft landing" at the end of the 1980s and the recession of 1990.
-He did not seek reelection to a fourth term.
+He announced in early 1989 that he would not seek reelection to a fourth term.

-After the end of his term, he served on the board of directors for Amtrak, and became a professor of political science at Northeastern University, a visiting professor of political science at Loyola Marymount University, and visiting professor in the Department of Public Policy at the Luskin School of Public Affairs at UCLA.
+After the end of his term, Dukakis served on the board of directors for Amtrak, and became a professor of political science at Northeastern University, a visiting professor of political science at Loyola Marymount University, and visiting professor in the Department of Public Policy at the Luskin School of Public Affairs at UCLA.
+He had retired from his teaching roles by 2021.
 Along with a number of other notable Greek-Americans, he is a founding member of The Next Generation Initiative: a leadership program aimed at getting students involved in public affairs.
 In November 2008, Northeastern named its Center for Urban and Regional Policy after Michael Dukakis and his wife Kitty.
 Dukakis is a member of the ReFormers Caucus of Issue One.
+Dukakis retired from Northeastern at age 90 in 2024.
+Dukakis: Recipe for Democracy, a documentary film about Dukakis's life as professor at Northeastern, premiered on October 22, 2024.

 In August 2009, the 75-year-old Dukakis was mentioned as one of two leading candidates as a possible interim successor to Ted Kennedy in the U.S. Senate, after Kennedy's death.
 Instead, Gov. Patrick named Paul G. Kirk, the other leading candidate and favorite of the Kennedy family who promised not to run in the special election, to fill the seat.

-In 2012 he worked to support the successful candidacy of fellow Democrat Elizabeth Warren to the U.S. Senate.
-He has also been an advocate for effective public transportation and high-speed rail as a solution to automobile congestion and the lack of space at airports; and for extended learning time initiative in public schools.
+Dukakis has also been an advocate for effective public transportation and high-speed rail as a solution to automobile congestion and the lack of space at airports; and for extended learning time initiative in public schools.

 Dukakis stated on January 31, 2014, that he was not in favor of an effort to rename South Station as the "Gov. Michael S. Dukakis Transportation Center", although it was later renamed to that name.
 He went on to state that he would not object to the naming of the as-yet unbuilt North-South Rail Link after him.

+In 2012, Dukakis worked to support the successful candidacy of fellow Democrat Elizabeth Warren to the U.S. Senate.
+During the 2016 Democratic Party presidential primaries, Dukakis endorsed the campaign of Hillary Clinton.
+Dukakis endorsed Setti Warren's unsuccessful 2018 candidacy for the Massachusetts Democratic gubernatorial nomination.
 Dukakis endorsed Elizabeth Warren's candidacy in the 2020 Democratic Party presidential primaries.
 He later endorsed Democratic nominee, Joe Biden during the general election.
-He and his wife also endorsed Ed Markey for reelection to his Massachusetts U.S. senate seat in 2020 during the primary and general elections of that race.
+He and his wife also endorsed Ed Markey for reelection to his Massachusetts U.S. senate seat in 2020 during both the primary and general elections.